uclagiving/uclafund-site/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 8.14.1: Apr 11, 2023 =
+- Fixed: We fixed a PHP warning error and added additional security hardening.

 = 8.14.0: Mar 29, 2023 =
 - New: Our New PPC Tracking addon allows you to effortlessly track sales inside Google Ads, Microsoft Ads, and Meta.
 - Enhancement: We updated and tweaked lots elements to make our dashboard easier to use